Australia Zoo: Activities

 There are 4 walk-through enclosures that visitors can enter and feed kangaroos, wallabies, and koalas, and there is often an opportunity to pet a koala when staff are in the exhibit.

-The zoo also offers a roving animal team that walks around the grounds throughout the day with various animals such as alligators, birds, snakes, and lizards.
+The zoo offers a roving animal team that walks around the grounds throughout the day with various animals such as alligators, birds, snakes, and lizards.
 Visitors may have their photo taken with the animals and can purchase professional copies from the zoo's photo lab.

 In April 2019 Australia Zoo announced $8 million project 'Camp Crocodile'.
 The wildlife camping experience is expected to lure over 39,000 visitors to the Sunshine Coast each year.

 Animal rescue and rehabilitation

 Wildlife Warriors

 Wildlife Warriors runs a rescue operation and care station for any native wildlife which may be injured in accidents outside the zoo.

-This effort is now supported by the 1300 m2 Australia Zoo Wildlife Hospital next to the zoo, which can care for up to 10,000 animals per year, with two operating theaters, two treatment rooms, intensive care units for mammals, birds, and reptiles, and an X-ray room, and was designed by WD Architects.
-The hospital is named in honor of Steve Irwin's mother Lynn Irwin, who died in a car accident in 2000.
+This effort is now supported by the 1300 m2 Australia Zoo Wildlife Hospital next to the zoo, which can care for up to 10,000 animals per year, with two operating theatres, two treatment rooms, intensive care units for mammals, birds, and reptiles, and an X-ray room, and was designed by WD Architects.
+The hospital is named in honour of Steve Irwin's mother Lynn Irwin, who died in a car accident in 2000.